 Figure 2.
 Setting the bifilar device to the working position (top view).
-First, the north end of the magnetic needle points to magnetic north.
+First, the northern end of the magnetic needle points to magnetic north.
 The fibres on which the needle hangs do not exert any torque on the needle.
 (If the distance between the fibres is the same throughout the height of the device, the fibres are exactly vertical.)
-Then the swivel mount is rotated until the magnetic needle gets to the perpendicular direction.
+The swivel mount is then rotated until the magnetic needle reaches the perpendicular direction.
 In this position, the swivel mount is fixed and the instrument is ready to observe changes in the magnetic field.